michalkahle/czech-coder-xkb/README.md

 - cd to the xkb directory: `cd /usr/share/X11/xkb/`
 - patch some files (backups are created): `sudo curl https://raw.githubusercontent.com/michalkahle/czech-coder-xkb-keyboard-layout/master/cz-coder-xkb.patch | patch -bp1`
 - to test you can switch layout without X11 restart: `setxkbmap -layout cz -variant coder`

+If you run into troubles please open an issue so that we can fix it.